bueltge/de-DE/readme.txt

 Donate link: https://www.paypal.me/FrankBueltge
 Tags: german, ascii
 Requires at least: 3.5
-Tested up to: 4.9
+Tested up to: 5.0
-Stable tag: 0.7.14
+Stable tag: 0.7.15

 Replace Non-ASCII characters for installs, that set the german language as primary language.

 == Description ==
 The solution is usally interested in installations whose set the language to de_DE, German.
 This Plugin, also usable as Drop In, replaces non-ASCII strings, especially german umlauts, with a alternate in permalinks, uploaded files.
-It pre-select also the german spell checker at the TinyMCE, the Viusal mode of the editor.
 Also add it the german language key to the feed.

 *The follow hints are only available in German language.*

 = Beschreibung =

 Diese Sprach-_DropIn_ ersetzt diverse Zeichen durch entprechende Strings in den Permalinks und den Namen hochgeladener Dateien.
-Im weiteren wird der Sprachschlüssel der Feeds und die Standard-Sprache der Rechtschreibkorrektur des TinyMCE, des visuellen Editors, gesetzt.
+Im weiteren wird der Sprachschlüssel der Feeds gesetzt.

 = Lösungen =